 Michigan Ross uses the GMAC Common Recommendation Form, and we require only one recommendation.
 Select a recommender who can discuss your professional performance and work style; a current or former supervisor is ideal.
 Alternatives include a client, project manager, or professional mentor.
 Your recommender should be able to answer the following questions:

 IMPORTANT: This is NOT the official recommendation, but rather a list of the questions that will be sent to the individual you identify as your recommender in the application.
 The actual recommendation and ratings form must be submitted online by your recommender.
 Your application is not considered complete until we receive your recommendation.

-Interviews are by invitation only and conducted by a Ross current student or Ross alum.
+Interviews are by invitation only and conducted by a Ross alum.
 Applicants will receive information about the timeline for interview invitations and next steps a few weeks after the application deadline passes.